anii234/infracode-recipes/Module2-customization/Plan-to-file.md

 ## Understanding Terraform Plan-to-File

-**Your understanding is correct!**

-Here's a simplified explanation:

 ### What is Terraform Plan-to-File?
 * **Creating a Blueprint:** When you run `terraform plan`, Terraform creates a detailed blueprint of the changes it would make to your infrastructure.
 * **Saving the Blueprint:** The `-out` option lets you save this blueprint as a file (like `infra.plan`).